 The journey for this book started almost from the day we came together in 2006.
-I like "social," but I also loved the idea that all our collective energy just might create something we could leave as a legacy.
+I like "social," but I also loved the idea that all our collective energy just might create something we could leave as a legacy (Michael Bennett training).

-With TRC 's incorporation in 2019, our company, Boockvor Productions, has had to separate.
+After serving a year on the Board of Directors for TRC 's newly-incorporation entity in 2019, our company, Boockvor Productions, separated.
 We support them and their mission, however, our focus is on the creative artist, NOT on raising $$ to sustain a business.

 We are an arts education company, dedicated to support, inspire and challenge artists and writers in creating an informed history.